nicolaswith/parallelgdb/README.md

 # Dependencies
 ## Compile-Time
-The following dependencies must be available for building:
+The following dependencies must be available for building the master:
 - libgtkmm-3.0
 - libgtksourceviewmm-3.0
 - libssh